stewdio/blackswan/README.md

 so maybe capture key.classList.add('press') and :hover events behind a logging function. this logging function should assess whether shift / caps / option etc is pressed and retrieve appropriate symbol by diong a querySelector on the key itself!

+- maybe cannot use translate() for hover because conflicts with later crazy transformations. (is that why it blinks rapidly on mouse over??)

+— should visual aesthetic evolve over song to desaturate completely / go high contrast and for orange to become red and match the record's artwork??